 Director of Community Outreach

 Kaolin was born and raised in Dewey, just 18 miles down the road from Prescott.
 She has fond memories of a rural childhood spent outdoors, complete with raising cows, harvesting over-sized zucchini from the garden, and following her parents on hikes and river trips all over Arizona and the Southwest.
-After an early career in environmental regulation and consulting in Austin, she returned home with a desire to reconnect with her roots and keep things simple.
-Connecting with what sustains us, our food, is as simple as it gets.
+After an early career in environmental regulation and consulting in Austin, she returned home with a desire to reconnect with her roots.
 A passion for all things healthy for humans and the planet brought her to PFM.
-Supporting local farmers and businesses and collaborating with the community is a step she’s excited to take.
-When she’s not doing community outreach for PFM, you can find her hiking in the Verde Valley, swimming in Sedona, rock climbing in the Granite Dells, or teaching yoga.
+When she’s not doing community outreach for PFM, you can find her hiking and swimming in the creek with her husband Mark and red heeler Daisy.

 NoCo Community Kitchen Manager